rishabhxchoudhary/nextjs-portfolio/blogs/problems-on-heaps.md

 ---
-title: "Important Problems on Heaps for Interviews"
+title: "Crucial Problems on Heaps for Successful Interviews"
 date: "28 May 2023"
 category: "CP & Interviews"
 tags: ['Interviews','Heaps']
-about: "Discover the key challenges and solutions in the realm of heaps, a fundamental data structure frequently encountered in interviews.
-This insightful blog explores important problems such as heap construction, insertion, deletion, and heap sort.
-Dive into efficient algorithms and clever techniques to optimize heap operations and handle edge cases.
-Sharpen your understanding of heaps and enhance your problem-solving skills for successful coding interviews."
+about: "Uncover essential challenges and solutions related to heaps, a fundamental data structure commonly tested in interviews.
+This informative article delves into significant problems including heap construction, insertion, deletion, and heap sort.
+Explore efficient algorithms and clever techniques to optimize heap operations and handle edge cases proficiently.
+Enhance your understanding of heaps and elevate your problem-solving skills, equipping you for triumph in coding interviews."
 ---

 # 1. Find the Median of a Stream: